appwiz/numapp-ios/NumApp/Spec.md

 - **Solution Validation**: The game validates that selected sequences form valid adjacent paths and match the target answer
 - **Progress Tracking**: Visual progress indicator with colorful circles shows how many questions are solved (out of 3)
 - **Level Progression**: Complete all 3 solutions to advance to the next level
+- **5-Level Game**: Game consists of 5 levels total with increasing difficulty
+- **Level Completion Animations**: Fireworks celebration when completing each level
+- **Game Completion Celebration**: Full-screen spectacular animation with fireworks, dancing unicorns, and rainbows when all 5 levels are completed
 - **Kid-Friendly UI**: Colorful design with emojis, gradients, animations, and haptic feedback

 ### Technical Implementation